stepan-sapunkov/financial-ml-notes/drafts/EDA/readme.md

 ## Short Overview

-`eda.py` is a notebook-friendly exploratory data analysis toolkit for financial and crypto time series.
+`eda.py` is a notebook-friendly exploratory data analysis toolkit for financial time series.

 It provides tools for: